Group2CapstoneCTU/pizza-order-group-2/README.md

   ```

 - You can now access the application at `http://localhost:8000` in your web browser.
 - NOTE: If VSCode will not work to start the server, you can do this in Herd.
+The address should be http://pizza-order-group-2.test.

 #### **12. Verify the Setup**
 - **Check Database:** Use SQLiteStudio to verify that the database was created and contains the necessary tables.